endless-sky/endless-sky-wiki/WritingConversations.md

 An "action" entry is similar to a [mission trigger](CreatingMissions#triggers), except it is incapable of creating a dialog or conversation within the current conversation.

-If the action entry has a `fail` line and the entry is part of a named conversation (i.e. one that is not defined within a mission) then the apply must name the mission to be failed.
+**Prior to v.
+0.10.3**, if the action entry has a `fail` line and the entry is part of a named conversation (i.e. one that is not defined within a mission) then the apply must name the mission to be failed.
+After this version, `fail` with no named mission in a named conversation will fail the mission that called the conversation.

 **Prior to v.
 0.9.15** the `action` node was named `apply` and was only capable of [modifying conditions](Player-Conditions#applied-condition-sets), as seen in the example above where a condition "everyone thinks you are awesome" is assigned a value of 1 and the condition "drunk" is increased by 1.
 If "drunk" was not already a condition, its initial value is 0.
 If the condition "everyone thinks you are awesome" already existed and had a different value, this preexisting value is lost.
 Fractional values will be rounded towards zero (e.g. "0.99" becomes "0", "1.01" -> "1", and "-10.5" becomes "-10," so it is recommended to only use whole numbers.
 While you can assign generic text as a condition value (e.g. `"drunk" = "true"`), the right-hand side will be treated as a [value expression](Player-Conditions#expressions) and the runtime value of the player condition named `"true"` will be used instead of the text "true".